 The Consultant Paediatrician came at some point on the Monday and was excellent.
 We were already familiar with her as she had treated Cian on several occasions.
 She explained the condition really well, drawing diagrams to show how the body attacks the pancreas and as much as I tried to take it all in, I just felt I was unable to retain the information and coupled with 3 nights of no sleep, I was really starting to struggle.

-We were given insulin pens, vials of insulin, needles, ketone testing strips, a blood glucose testing machine, blood testing strips, lancets, a blood testing finger pricker, a sharps bin, control solution, glucogel and a glucagon injection for extreme hypoglycemic events.
+The next day, we were given insulin pens, vials of insulin, needles, ketone testing strips, a blood glucose testing machine, blood testing strips, lancets, a blood testing finger pricker, a sharps bin, control solution, glucogel and a glucagon injection for extreme hypoglycemic events.
 We were given lots of paperwork to give to the GP and a registration form to register all of the appliances with the supplier.
 It was total information overload and my head was absolutely spinning.

 As I mentioned in my first post, things got harder before they got easier but eventually we got into a routine, Fin started school and we learnt to make the condition fit in with our lives rather than let it prevent us from doing things.